 16. Day Trade Online: Start Trading for a Living – Christopher A. Farrell

-This book is educational, informative and easy to follow, which makes it ideal for those with little knowledge and those looking to expand on their learning.
+This book is educational, informative, and easy to follow, making it suitable for those with little knowledge and looking to expand their learning.

 17. Day Trading: Beat the System & Make Money in any Market Environment – Justin Kuepper